 The NAFTA was not and is not warmly welcomed within the NAFTA region by many managers of corporations.
 Still today, issues such as cultural and environmental preservation have not found a common ground across NAFTA countries.
+At the signing of NAFTA each of the three countries had existing environmental sustainability regulations in place, however the laws varied significantly across member nations.
 Since the word first went out about the cross-national effort known as NAFTA, NAFTA has been and remains an integral and controversial part of the lives of business owners and managers across the NAFTA countries.
-At the signing of NAFTA each of the three countries had existing environmental sustainability regulations in place, but there was no agreed upon standard between these countries.